-DAE-Research is the research cell of the study program Digital Arts and Entertainment of Howest, where both demand-driven research projects and research projects on its own initiative are set up.
+DAE-Research is the research cell of the study program Digital Arts and Entertainment of Howest, where both demand-driven applied research projects and applied research projects on its own initiative are set up.

-The research projects are oriented, to a large extent, towards transferring the knowledge of game technology to sectors other than entertainment.
+The research projects are oriented, to a large extent, towards transferring the knowledge of game technology to sectors other than entertainment and/or on exploring new game technology (hard- and software).

-Besides entertainment purposes, game technology can be used in multiple ways, for example, as an educational tool in the industrial sector, as a means to open up cultural heritage, or as an instrument to offer psycho-education in the social service sector.
+Besides entertainment purposes, game technology can be used in multiple ways, for example, as an educational tool in the industrial sector, as a means to open up cultural heritage, or as an instrument to offer psycho-education in the social service sector or for innovative sports concepts.

-Scientific findings from university and other research labs, combined with experts' experiences in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions.
+What is applied research?
+Scientific findings from university and other research labs, combined with experts' experiences in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions and prototypes.
 This offers a surplus value for achieving the goals within the industry and/or social impact.

 The acquired knowledge from both small, well-defined projects and larger, exploratory research projects, contributes to a constantly growing knowledge basis, which, combined with the extended network of partners, turns DAE-Research into an attractive information service for organizations facing challenges, for which game technology might offer a solution.